 - Foods – proper diet choices like including adequate amounts of fiber, anti-inflammatory fruits and veggies, and other foods, and avoiding sugary, over-processed junk food and alcohol

 - Stop smoking

 - Reduce daily life stress through relaxation, meditation

 My purpose is not to diagnose.
-That is the role for a medical professional.
-But the fact is that there is a lot you can do to help yourself, if you have good information.
+That is the role of a medical professional.
+But the fact is that there is a lot you can do to help yourself if you have useful information.
 Not every one of these treatments will work for you, and that is certainly not what I suggest.
-What this does do, is give you some resources to check on your own.
+What this does do is give you some resources to check on your own.

 We are not talking about making sushi here.
 These are the most basic things you can do when you feel soreness or swelling.

-Soreness, pain and discomfort is often the result of inflammation.
+Soreness, pain, and discomfort is often the result of inflammation.
 The body tissue are reacting to a stressor.
-Applying ice can reduce inflammation since it is Cold, obviously.
+Applying ice can reduce inflammation since it is cold.
 You can use ice in a plastic bag, wrapped in cloth.
 Or you can get gel wraps that you keep in the freezer.

 Oh, and as a bonus…………………heat.
 Yup, heat also works to warm up the joint surrounding the sore area, which encourages circulation.
-So the idea is to alternate cold pack with warm moist heating pad, or warm towel.
+The idea is to alternate cold pack with a warm moist heating pad or warm towel.

 If you decide to go the route of taking medicine, the first question to ask yourself is Prescription versus OTC (OTC stands for Over the Counter.
 These are medicines that are readily available without seeing a doctor first).
 The difficulty of selection is not simply due to the hassle in comparing medicine features.